zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/features.md

 ### Large file exchanges with industry partners

-CFT enables public officers to exchange up to 1GB of Restricted and Sensitive-Normal files with external parties across different applications and systems securely.
+CFT enables public officers to exchange up to 1GB of RESTRICTED and SENSITIVE (NORMAL) files with external parties across different applications and systems securely.

 ### File encryption